-The next letter is W, which stands for who.
+The next letter is “W”, which stands for who.
 Skilled negotiators find strength and insight by listing who else away from the talks may be influential.
-Here at the Omega, that list includes your family, the bride and groom, competing hotels, the city of Chicago, American Express, other customers, and perhaps most importantly, the clerk’s boss.
+That list currently includes your family, the bride and groom, competing hotels, the city of Chicago, American Express, other customers, and perhaps most importantly, the clerk’s boss.

 This list suggests people we may want to contact for help and advice, and people whose agreement we must also win.
-Making a proposal that the clerk can happily share with her boss may be essential, and keeping her boss in mind will help you frame the discussion in winsome ways.
+Making a proposal the clerk can happily share with her boss may be essential.
+Keeping her boss in mind will help you frame the discussion in winsome ways to her.
 “Since other excellent hotels seem to offer two free nights in many cases, and since American Express confirms that, I wonder if that might be a basis to reach out to your boss for permission.”

 “I” is for “Independent Criteria”

-The next letter is I, which stands for independent criteria.
+The letter “I” stands for independent criteria.
 These are objective standards; trustworthy benchmarks that can be persuasive because both sides find them credible.

-Here at the Omega, your factual research revealed one, the industry standard, as reported by American Express.
+Earlier, your factual research revealed the industry standard, as reported by American Express.
 We’ve already talked about its potential persuasive power.
-If time permits, we may want to strengthen it by finding an additional benchmark so that if the clerk rejects American Express, we can show further reasonableness by sharing a second one.
+We may want to strengthen negotiations by finding an additional benchmark so that if the clerk rejects American Express, we can show further reasonableness by sharing a second option.

 In the last article in this series of negotiation tactics, Successful Negotiation Tactics—Making the Best of a Bad Situation, we will look at the real-life conclusion to the Omega Hotel problem, and how my student applied the I FORESAW IT mnemonic to his situation.